All-American Pecan Praline, All People, All Time

-The French in Louisiana used the pecans in pralines, the predecessor to caramel.
 Melt-in-your-mouth sweet and delicious, this treat comes fresh from a circa 1880s family-owned pecan grove in Texas.
 4-oz heat-sealed bag with the history on the label.
+The praline encapsulates the history of North American foodways.

 A Bit of History

-The French brought the praline to Louisiana in the 1700s – enterprising Creole women sold them on street corners in New Orleans.
+The French brought the praline to Louisiana in the 1700s, using ingredients brought to Europeans with the spice trade.
+Enterprising Creole women sold them on street corners in New Orleans.
 The pecan goes further back: Algonquins, among other Native Americans, relied on the nut because it was bountiful, flavorful and easy-to-carry.
 In the mid-1800s, Antoine, an enslaved gardener in Louisiana, first determined how to graft a particularly hardy pecan tree, making wide-spread propagation of the tree possible.
 Today, the popularity of the pecan in the U.S. is second to only the peanut – which is actually a legume.